T.I.E. for British residents in Spain

 Please note that we only provide this service, with the fees quoted above, for residents in the towns of Fuengirola, Benalmádena and Mijas.
 If you live in another town within the province of Málaga, please contact us and we will inform you if we can assist with your application.

-Finally, please note that if you are not going to stay more than 3 months per year in Spain, but you own a property here or you are going to buy one, you will not need to apply for residency in Spain but for a NIE number
+Finally, please note that if you are not going to stay more than 90 days in any 180-day period in Spain, but you own a property here or you are going to buy one, you will not need to apply for residency in Spain but for a NIE number

 If you wish us to help you to get your TIE, please get in touch submitting the the following form, and we will come back to you very shortly: